DKvka/DGate/README.md

 # DGate

-API Gateway/reverse proxy for a self hosted server collection written in Go.
+A simple and lightweight API Gateway/reverse proxy made for a self hosted server collection and written in Go.

 ## Features: